Penile and digital calciphylaxis: A case report and literature review | Canada Hyperbarics Skip to main content

 What They Found

-A 58-year-old male on hemodialysis for chronic kidney disease developed distal penile ischemia, which was treated with surgical debridement and hyperbaric oxygen therapy.
+A 58-year-old male on hemodialysis for chronic kidney disease developed distal penile ischaemia, which was treated with surgical debridement and hyperbaric oxygen therapy.
 Four months later, he experienced painful digital necrosis on both hands, confirmed as calcific uremic arteriolopathy (CUA) by skin biopsy.
 Subsequent treatment with sodium thiosulfate for three months, intensified hemodialysis, and phosphate control led to progressive improvement of his lesions.

 Canadian Relevance